panushri25/emrQA/README.md

 ## emrQA Generation

 Run `python main.py` to generate the question-answers pairs in a json format and the question-logical form pairs in a csv format.
-By default the script creates an `output\` directory and stores all the generated files.
-You can access the combined question-answer dataset as `data.json` and  question-logical form data as `data.csv`.
+The input to these scripts is a csv file (`templates-all.csv`) located in `templates\` directory.
+By default the script creates an `output\` directory to store all the generated files.
+You can access the combined question-answer dataset as `data.json` and  question-logical form data as `data-ql.csv`.
 You can also access the intermediate datasets generated per every i2b2 challenge (e.g. `medications-qa.json` and `medication-ql.csv` generated from the 2009 medications challenge annotations).

 A thorough discussion of the output format of these files is presented below.

+#### Input: Templates (CSV) Format

-#### Question-Answer (JSON) Format
+#### Output: Question-Answer (JSON) Format

 The json files in `output\` directory have the following format: